ranchodeluxe/osm-export-ops/README.md

 ## What?
-A repository that helps setup a Virtualbox Ubuntu 14.04 development environment for the [osm-export-tool2](https://github.com/hotosm/osm-export-tool2) using Ansible and Vagrant.
+A repository that helps build a development environment for the [osm-export-tool2](https://github.com/hotosm/osm-export-tool2) using Ansible, Vagrant, Virtualbox and Ubuntu 14.04 .
 Later it will be generalized to help with EC2 deployment.
 Currently the provisiong workflow follows the order of operations described in the setup [README](https://github.com/hotosm/osm-export-tool2/blob/master/README.md) which it probably shouldn't in the future